WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 Simscape Multibody          Version 7.0  (R2019b)
 ==========================  =============================

+WEC-Sim tests are run on MATLAB R2020a and newer, so those versions are tested and stable, refer to :ref:`dev-overview-tests` for more information.
-WEC-Sim's Simulink Library is saved in MATLAB R2019b, so any newer MATLAB release should be compatible with WEC-Sim.
+However, WEC-Sim's Simulink Library is saved in MATLAB R2019b, so any newer MATLAB release should be compatible with WEC-Sim.
 Certain advanced features rely on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.
-WEC-Sim tests are currently run on MATLAB 2020a, refer to :ref:`dev-overview-tests`.

 Verify that the correct version of MATLAB and required toolboxes are installed by typing ``ver`` in the MATLAB Command Window: